Diageo Opens Relocated North America Headquarters in Lower Manhattan

 - Disability access throughout, including Bar Deco

-- Meeting spaces Zoom-enabled, as well as fitted with smart boards to digitally capture notes
+- Meeting spaces are Zoom-enabled, as well as fitted with smart boards to digitally capture notes

 - Copious amounts of natural light from floor-to-ceiling windows

-- Daylight harvesting to reduce energy required to light offices
+- Daylight harvesting reduces energy required to light offices

-- High-efficiency heating and cooling systems to conserve energy
+- High-efficiency heating and cooling systems conserve energy

 - Topical pop up featured art, e.g. artwork by African-American artist to celebrate Black History Month

 Three World Trade Center is part of the revitalized World Trade Center campus, an historic and thoughtful urban renewal project linking some of New York City’s most exhilarating neighborhoods and brimming with innovative architecture, renowned public artwork and grand open spaces.